sbidoul/runboat/README.md

 All state is stored in kubernetes resources (labels and annotations on deployments).
 The controller can be stopped and restarted without losing state.

+In practice the runboat controller does not know that it is deploying Odoo.
 All the knowledge about *what* is deployed is in the [src/runboat/kubefiles](./src/runboat/kubefiles) directory.
-The kubefile must implement a specific contract to be managed by the runboat controller.
+The kubefiles must implement a specific contract to be managed by the runboat controller.
 This contract is described in the [Kubernetes resources](#kubernetes-resources) section below.